Nathan (prophet): Feast day

 In the Eastern Orthodox Church, and those Eastern Catholic Churches which follow the Byzantine Rite, he is commemorated as a saint on the Sunday of the Holy Fathers (i.e., the Sunday before the Great Feast of the Nativity of the Lord).
-According to the Orthodox Church in America website, the Prophet Nathan is commemorated on December 14.

 As a name

 Derived from this biblical character, "Nathan" is used as a male first name in various languages.